groupvine/gv-doc/3-send/6-templates.md

 Templates are created by composing the skeleton of an email with your logo, upcoming dates, links, images, etc. that you normally include in the email type you send.
 For example, you could have a different template for announcements, reminders, and asking for feedback.
 Setting up templates insures emails look basically the same and familiar with your logo, section headings, your sign off, and subscribe link all in the same place.
-Here is an example of what one of GroupVine's templates would look like:
+Here is an example for Lighthouse View Labs:

 <img src="/docimages/lighthouse-email-template.png" height="450">